Samson-Tech1/Samson-Tech1/README.md

 ## Hi there 👋
-My name is Samson Ajayi and I am a current sophomore Computer Science and Business Administration Student at Northeastern University.
+My name is Samson Ajayi and I am a current sophomore Computer Science and Business Administration Student at Northeastern University!
 Nice to meet everyone.

 🤔 Currently trying to design my personal website!